AdaCore/gnatcoverage/testsuite/Qualif/content.rst

    Presentation
    ============

-   This document is a hierarchically organized set of "Tool Operational Requirements" and "Testcases", consisting of several top-level chapters.
+   This document is part of the GNATcoverage qualification material, allowing the use of a well identified version of the tool to perform structural coverage assessments in accordance with a qualified interface.
+It consists in a set of top-level chapters accessible from the table below:

 .. qmlink:: ToplevelIndexImporter